tnightengale/kijiji_autoposter/README.md

 Upon running the script you will be asked to input an upper and lower price bound.
 The program reposts every `h` hours.
 Each time it reposts, it lowers the price by $10.
 The initial price is the upper bound.
 If the lower bound is reached, it reposts at the price of the lower bound.

 The program will run a loop that:
-- Opens a chrome window and posts the ad, the closes
+- Opens a Chrome window.
+Posts the ad.
+Closes the Chrome window.
+(Obviously you will need Chrome installed)
 - Waits `h` hours (4hrs is default)
 - Deletes the ad and then waits 10 minutes before repeating